 CPA Canada’s Day 1 CFE requires a very different approach than the remaining two CFE days.
 The layout of the case is based on your Capstone 1 case, with little technical criteria application.
 Before even starting to assess the strategic issues, you’ll be required to complete a Situational Analysis Framework.
 Most candidates find difficulty in understanding the detail requirements to completing the situational analysis.
-Below is a guide to clarify the necessary depth needed when starting your CFE Day 1 response.
+Below is a guide to clarify the depth needed when starting your CFE Day 1 response.

-Day 1 Situational Analysis Structure
+Day 1 Situational Analysis

 A major component to being successful on Day 1 is to have a strong situational analysis in your answer.
 You should follow the below format: